foyez/virtual-museum-tf/README.md

 1. Take a photo.
 2. Classify the photo from trained model.
 3. Show the results.
-4. After clicking Details button, it will show details from [wikipedia api](https://en.wikipedia.org/w/api.php) & run text to speech.
-If the details are not found in wikipedia, it shows not result found.
+4. After clicking Details button, it shows details from [wikipedia api](https://en.wikipedia.org/w/api.php) & plays text to speech.
+If the details are not found in wikipedia, it shows no details found.

 ### Code structure